 Florida Home & Condo Hurricane Insurance Claims Lawyer

-In the aftermath of Hurricane Irma, thousands of Florida residents were forced to begin navigating confusing and often contentious insurance claim proceedings in an effort to start making repairs on their homes and condos.
+In the aftermath of a hurricane Florida residents are forced to begin navigating confusing and often contentious insurance claim proceedings in an effort to start making repairs on their homes and condos.
 Whether a homeowner’s insurer is unreasonably delaying a claim or has provided an inaccurate and unfair estimate of damages, having the advice of an experienced Florida home & condo hurricane insurance claim lawyer is necessary to the successful resolution of a case.

 Fortunately for Florida residents, most homeowner’s insurance policies cover wind damage caused by natural disasters like hurricanes.
 This means that condo owners and homeowners whose siding or roofs are damaged during a hurricane can expect to collect compensation to cover the costs of repair.
 However, hurricanes are almost always accompanied by heavy rains, which can make the insurance claims process much more difficult.
 This is because most homeowner’s insurance policies do not cover damage caused by flooding and during large storms, such as hurricanes, it can be difficult to determine which caused what type of damage.
 For example, it may be clear that wind damage broke the windows in a home, but it will be more difficult to demonstrate that the subsequent water damage should also be covered by the same policy.
 In these cases, whether or not a homeowner purchased a separate insurance policy to cover flooding can be crucial in determining how much they can expect in payment.